cacttus/BR2/project/tasks.md

 	- [ ] Compile, Run.

 ## Model & Scene Updates
-* The goal here is to create a more 'common' game engine architecture, similar to what Blender and Unity use.
-We want to be able to quickly add nodes to scenes.
+* The goal here is to create a more 'common' game engine architecture, similar to Blender and Unity design.
+We want to be able to quickly add nodes to scenes and reference their shared `data` components via instancing.
 Our current "Spec" system for creating node clones is sloppy, and doesn't make sense as a lot of the "spec" data are not resource intensive and don not need to be shared.
 Secondly, we want to have a component-based system, where we may have multiple 'nodes' per WorldObject (GameObject in Unity).
+We will have only 4 kinds of nodes then:
+	* SceneNode (base, inherits TreeNode)
+	* CameraNode
+	* LightNode (Point and Directional)
+	* WorldNode (A Glob in the game world)
 The system will be rewritten in 3 areas:
 	1. Remove all Data classes, besides MeshData.
 MeshData will be referred to as a "slot" in the "MeshComponent"
 		* Add NodeData to SceneNode, not copying it.
 	2. Implement `clone()` and `copy()` on SceneNode
+	3. Remove `serialize()` and `deserialize()` from all *Data's and place them on SceneNode and all Sub-Nodes.
-	3. Add a generic component class, which is subclassed by
+	4. Add a generic component class, which is subclassed by
 		* CSharpScript (ScriptComponent)
 		* Mesh (MeshComponent)
-	4. Integration of "PhysicsNode" with the nodes themselves. (it makes no sense do deprive a node of velocity).
+	5. Integration of "PhysicsNode" with the nodes themselves. (it makes no sense do deprive a node of velocity).
 		* Remove Velocity from "PhysicsNode" and place the Velocity on SceneNode.
 		* Create a ColliderComponent
 		* Place Mass, Shape, and all other PhysicsNode properties on the ColliderComponent